 The signal of "time in" shall be a clockwise sweep of the Referee's arm from the overhead position and the sounding of the Referee's whistle.

 The Referee shall take primary charge of the game and shall:

-The Umpire shall have jurisdiction over the conduct and actions of players on the scrimmage lines of both teams and shall take a position behind the defensive linemen (Team B).
+The Umpire shall have jurisdiction over the conduct and actions of players on the scrimmage lines of both teams and shall take a position opposite the Referee behind the Offense (Team A).

 The Back Judge shall have jurisdiction over the conduct and actions of players of both teams on Team B's side of the line of scrimmage and shall be responsible for Sideline violations down field.